arc85/distdimscr/README.md

 ## Installation

-distdimscr is currently only available on [GitHub](https://github.com/) and can be install with:
+distdimscr is available on [GitHub](https://github.com/) and can be install with:

 ``` r
 # install.packages("devtools")